 - 📍 Location: Southwestern Oklahoma, at the entrance to the Wichita Mountains Wildlife Refuge

-- 🏆 Best For: History buffs 🏛️, outdoor adventurers 🥾, small-town charm seekers 🏠
+- 🏆 Best For: History lovers 🏛️, outdoor adventurers 🥾, small-town charm seekers 🏠

 - ✨ What Makes It Beautiful: Distinctive cobblestone architecture, creek-side boardwalk, mountain backdrop